42ity/fty-common/README.md

 ````

 Note that the name after the "log4cplus.logger." string **MUST BE** the same as the "component"
 parameter when you create a Ftylog object.

+Every minute, a small thread check if the log configuration file has been modified or not.
+If modified, the logging system reload the log configuration file.

 The object where log events are redirected is call "appender".
 Log4cplus define several types of appenders :